petaverse-cloud/pv-docs-site/docs/petority/devices/light-sound.md

 + Pick the sound you'd like to use for your pet's recall.
 It could be a snippet of your voice, a whistle, or any sound that resonates with your pet.

 Ensure that the device is within the WiFi range.
-Align the magnets then attach the tag onto the docker.
+Align the magnets then attach the tag onto the Base.

 **Step 5:** Save and Confirm: